 1. Chapter 1

-Idrin remembered well the moment the great Eagle had flown over the White City, singing of the Dark Lord's downfall and the crumbling of his Tower.
+Idrin remembered well the moment the great Eagle had flown over the Guarded City, singing of the Dark Lord's downfall and the crumbling of his Tower.
 It had been after noon, nearly two weeks previously; she was sitting in the Halfling Meriadoc's chamber in the Houses of Healing, keeping him company.
 The two of them had grown fond of each other in those days after the army's departure and began seeking one another's fellowship, talking as friends might.
 The long hours of waiting for tidings were oppressive but passed more quickly and pleasantly when conversing with another.
 Merry told her of the Shire and his life there and of the adventures he had before the battle of the Pelennor Fields, and Idrin told him of her family and shared tales of Gondor.

-So it was that healer and Hobbit – as Idrin now knew one belonging to that charming race was called by their own folk – were sat by the open window, Merry recounting an incident from his childhood in Buckland, when the song of the Eagle reached their ears.
+So it was that healer and Hobbit – as Idrin now knew one belonging to that charming race was called by their own folk – sat by the open window, Merry recounting an incident from his childhood in Buckland, when the song of the Eagle reached their ears.
 They stood and looked outside, and their hearts were lifted at the sight of the blazing Sun and cloudless sky.

 "The Shadow has passed," said Merry and his face glowed.
 He began humming aloud a lively tune of the Shire, occasionally breaking into song: